tarwn/lessthandot-hugo/blogs/content/posts/2013-02-04-quality-quality-assurance-and-how.md

   - IT Processes

 ---
-The technical sphere seems to have very mixed definitions for the terms “Quality” and “Quality Assurance”.
+The technical sphere seems to have very mixed definitions for the terms "Quality" and "Quality Assurance".
 The other day I was reading a post by Devlin Liles ([blog][1]|[twitter][2]) in response to a presentation he had attended ([Quality Assurance–The Team Approach][3]).
 While I agreed with a lot of his opinions, as I started to leave a comment I found myself sidetracked into examining the different (and in many cases, wrong) definitions we use for Quality and Quality Assurance.

 ## Quality

-Often in the software world, Quality seems to mean “Does it work or not”.
+Often in the software world, Quality seems to mean "Does it work or not".
 Occasionally there is the idea of a [Definition of Done][4], and the definition of Quality includes additional documents, automated tests, formal communications, etc.

 > **Dictionary.com** – character with respect to fineness, or grade of excellence

 > **Merriam Webster** – degree of excellence, superiority in kind

-If Quality is a scale of excellence, what level do we assign to “it works”?
-What grade do we get for “I didn't find any broken bits”?
-Why do we keep assuming “it isn't obviously broken” means we have achieved quality?
+If Quality is a scale of excellence, what level do we assign to "it works"?
+What grade do we get for "I didn't find any broken bits"?
+Why do we keep assuming "it isn't obviously broken" means we have achieved quality?

 I ran into [this post][5] that examines a number of different definitions of quality and refines them all into: